 EXCLUSIVE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. 

-What he was going on about didn’t make sense.
+What he was going on about didn’t make sense to me.
 He claimed he could hear people crying on the train.
-I said, “Sigmund, no one but you is crying.”
+I responded, “Sigmund, no one but you is crying.”
 That only irritated him more.
-“Can’t you hear them!!?,” he pleaded, “… don’t you know they’re going to die?”
+“Can’t you hear them!!?,” he pleaded, “… don’t they know they’re going to die?”

-With Sigmund, I did the only thing I could: Be a sympathetic ear.
-The man eventually calmed down.
+With Sigmund, I did the only thing I could do: Be a sympathetic ear.
+He eventually calmed down and stopped crying.

 For the final hour of the trip, Sigmund and I shared a seating area with two Polish women about his age .
-The former Auschwitz prisoner became my translator as I interviewed one of them [the other refused to take part].
-She revealed that in the early 1940s she too was a teen, and that she’d worked in one of the many factories in the area.
+The former Auschwitz prisoner became my translator as I interviewed one of the women [the other refused to take part].
+She revealed that in the early 1940s she too was a teen and that she’d worked in one of the many factories in the area.

-I asked if she’d spoken out against the mass killings.
-Her response did not surprise me.
-“No.” But her explanation did: “Because I didn’t want to lose my job …”
+I also asked if she had spoken out against the mass killings.
+Her response didn’t surprise me.
+“No.” But her explanation did.
+“Because I didn’t want to lose my job …”

-Job loss or not, locals were very much afraid to talk about Auschwitz or even come close to the camp to see what was going on.
+Loss of employment or not, the locals were afraid to talk about Auschwitz … even afraid to venture close to the prison to see what was going on.
+And for good reason.
 Warning signs proclaimed that anyone caught near the camp would be shot without warning.

 ARRIVAL AT AUSCHWITZ

-Auschwitz is now a museum.
-By the time we arrived, in the evening, it was closed.
-All the tourists had gone.
-Standing at the double main gates which connected tall, barbed-wire fences, we could see rows of two-story brick houses, gray concrete fence posts, German signs — and the infamous camp logo that crowns the entrance, Arbeit Macht Frei [‘Work Makes You Free’]
+Auschwitz is now a state museum.
+By the time we arrived, in the evening, everything had been shut down.
+The tourists had gone.
+Standing at the double main gates which connected tall, barbed-wire fences, we could see rows of two-story brick houses, grey concrete fence posts, German signs — and the infamous camp slogan that crowns the entrance, Arbeit Macht Frei [‘Work Makes You Free’].

-Museum Director Kasimir Wrobleski, a distinguished-looking gentleman and himself a former prisoner of Auschwitz, unlocked the main gate and swung it open.
-He shook our hands as we entered.
+Museum Director Kasimir Wrobleski, a distinguished-looking gentleman — himself a former prisoner of Auschwitz — unlocked the main gate and swung it wide open.
+He shook our hands as we entered, lugging our gear.